 Regarding price, there is very little difference between bamboo and carpet.
 There are some very expensive carpet options, but for the kind of carpeting most of us would install in our homes, the price is a little less than bamboo.
 But given that bamboo, at $4 to $7 a square foot, costs much less than hardwood, both carpet and bamboo are both affordable.
 Carpet marginally has the edge; we will score bamboo 9 out of 10 and carpet 10 out of 10.

 ORGANIC, NATURAL MATERIALS VS SYNTHETIC

 As we have indicated already, bamboo is a natural and sustainable material.
 You can’t get more natural than bamboo, so we give it 10 out of 10.

 Some carpet is natural and uses natural fibers such as seagrass, sisal, coir, and wool, but 90% of carpet is anything but natural.
-That is, unless you include oil in your list of natural ingredients.
+That is unless you include oil in your list of natural ingredients.
 Just about all the carpet we use is made from oil-derived plastics such as nylon, polypropylene, and polyester.
 Recently-introduced carpets are made from recycled plastics such as polyethylene terephthalate (PET), and the jury is still out on whether PET carpet fibers are safe.
 They may not be.
-Overall, carpet has a natural material rating of 2 out of 10.
+Overall, the carpet has a natural material rating of 2 out of 10.

 NATURAL VARIATION IN THE GRAIN – LOOK AND FEEL

 Just like hardwood flooring, bamboo has an individual grain pattern where every plank is unique, each with its distinctive grain pattern, color, and tone.
 These features can be used with excellent effect when installing a bamboo floor over a large area.
 By working from several boxes of planks at the same time, you can achieve a gorgeous natural variation across the complete area.
 It richly deserves a natural rating of 10 out of 10.

-There is nothing natural about the appearance of carpet.
+There is nothing natural about the appearance of the carpet.
 You can certainly get some exciting textures, colors, and patterns, but if your style is natural, then avoid carpet.
 We give it a natural rating of 2 out of 10.

 EASE OF INSTALLATION